-- 3. Pack the jndi.properties file in amq-jndi.jar. - 4.
-Add the following jars to the -Djava.class.path option in the jvm-options section: - activemq-all-5.14.5.jar - amq-jndi.jar jvm-options are located in Interaction Server application options.
-They are configured on per-process basis and not on per-capture-point one.
+- 3. Pack the jndi.properties file in the root of amq-jndi.jar.
+You can use a ZIP archiving utility to pack the jndi.properties file. - 4.
+In the Interaction Server Application object, on the Applications Options tab, add the following jar files to the -Djava.class.path option in the jvm-options section: - 1. activemq-all-<version>.jar - 2. amq-jndi.jar - 3. log4j-api-<version>.jar (optional, refer to the Note below)